-Although travel insurance is not a visa requirement for entry into China, it would be unwise to travel to the other side of the world without some form of financial protection, should something unexpected happen.
+Although travel insurance is not a visa requirement for entry into China, it would be unwise to travel to the other side of the world without some form of protection, should something unexpected happen.
 China is a country whose laws, customs and cultures differ from those of the UK, and for the ill-equipped traveller, it can be all to easy to find oneself in a tricky situation.
-Knowing that you have a reliable travel insurance policy to pick up a medical bill or a missed flight, can do wonders for your peace of mind and generally improve the quality of our trip.
+Knowing that you have a reliable travel insurance policy to pick up a medical bill or a missed flight can do wonders for your peace of mind and take the worry out of any trip.

 Holiday Extras offers excellent China travel insurance